wongkokian/ClientBook/docs/DeveloperGuide.md

 `LogicManager`.

 **Step 3.** `ClientBookParser` then parses the full `commandText`, returning a `Command`.
-In this case, it would return a `AddShortcutCommand`, which would contain the name of the shortcut (in this case "aia"), followed by the command that the name will be mapped to (in this case "find i/aia").
+In this case, it would return a `AddShortcutCommand`, which would contain the name of the shortcut (in this case `aia`), followed by the command that the name will be mapped to (in this case `find i/aia`).

 **Step 4.** `AddShortcutCommand`then executes, storing the shortcut in the shortcut library and returning a `CommandResult`.
 This `CommandResult` contains the feedback string message which indicates to the user whether the